 Feeling a bit under the weather?
 Maybe you should get yourself a green juice with a ginger shot.
 Are you one of those people who needs to snack continually, lest you turn into a monster?
 Buy yourself that extra large bag of trail mix; everyone will thank you for it.
 Feeling bummed after a frustrating day?
 Get yourself that cocktail, you deserve it.

-Just make sure you keep track of what you spend and remember to file an expense report.
+Just make sure you keep track of what you spend, spend on an elite travel rewards card, and remember to file an expense report.

 If you’re already a consultant, what are your favorite travel perks?
 Is there anything we missed?
 If you’re not yet a consultant, how do you plan on making the most of your travel opportunities?